-Huskies have a thick, dense and plush coat which keeps them toasty in even the warmest of conditions but can become difficult in the summer months.
+Huskies have a thick, dense and plush double coat which keeps them toasty in even the coldest of conditions but can become difficult in the summer months.
 Their coats are often a mix of black, grey and white, though colours do vary.

 Husky dogs are extremely intelligent, friendly, loving and affectionate.
 They can sometimes be stubborn, which makes training even more important.

-Huskies are natural pack dogs, which means they value company and don’t enjoy spending too much time alone.
+Huskies are natural pack dogs, which means they value company and are prone to separation anxiety if they spend too much time alone.
 Huskies and Husky crossbreeds will need an owner or family who can spend the majority of the day with them.

 Perhaps the most important thing to consider before adopting a Husky or Husky cross is their need for exercise.
 Yes, all dogs need daily exercise - but the Husky needs a lot of it!

-Bred as strong, enduring and powerful working dogs, Huskies need a few hours of exercise every single day.
+Bred as strong, enduring and powerful working dogs, Huskies are high energy and need a few hours of exercise every single day.
 It doesn’t matter what it is - walking, running, swimming, or fetch - as long as they get it!
 Without it, they’ll become unhappy and frustrated, leading to behavioural issues.

 Popular Husky crossbreeds